Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Nepal Temperature Data Analysis

 Table \ref{tab:Nepal_performance} shows that all nonstationary models provide a better fit than the stationary one, as we observe improvement in all goodness-of-fit metrics; we further observe that Model~M outperforms Model~B, regardless of the regularization used.
-For Model~M, we find that $L_2$ regularization performs slightly better, when performing the comparison using PPL or CLIC, but the opposite holds in terms of PL and CBIC.
-Figure \ref{pic:nepal-BaseAndMerged} shows the final estimated partitions for both regularization schemes, while estimates of the sill and range parameters are given in Figure \ref{pic:nepal-estimates}.
-The partitions roughly identify the plain and mountainous areas shown in Figure \ref{pic:Nepal_elev+clu}, suggesting that there is significantly different extremal dependence behaviour in these areas.
-All nonstationary models provide larger sill estimates and smaller range estimates in mountainous regions compared to the plains, suggesting that extremal dependence in these areas decays faster with distance; the converse holds for the plains.
+For both Model~B and Model~M, we find that $L_2$ regularization performs slightly better than $L_1$ {in our real data application, which validates the findings from Section~\ref{TruePartitionRecovery}.} Figure \ref{pic:nepal-BaseAndMerged} shows the final estimated partitions for both regularization schemes, while estimates of the sill and range parameters are given in Figure \ref{pic:nepal-estimates}.
+The partitions roughly identify the plain and mountainous areas shown in Figure \ref{pic:Nepal_elev+clu}, suggesting significantly different extremal dependence behavior in these areas.
+All nonstationary models provide larger sill estimates and smaller range estimates in mountainous regions than the plains, suggesting that extremal dependence in these areas decays faster with distance; the converse holds for the plains.